Rahul-Raviprasad/Chitra/base_story.md

 marvels at the true form of beauty he has ever seen.
 Taken by the utter beauty before his eyes, he

-strikes a conversation with her and requests to know what is it she’s searching for.
+strikes a conversation with her and requests to know what is it that she’s searching.
 Chitra says that she

 harbors a desire and pleads for its fulfillment daily to Lord Shiva.
 She searched for the famed son of the